patrick-finley-ui/uipathCustomHtmlTasks/README.md

 This is a crucial step to link the HTML component to your UiPath workflow.
 The `App.setVariable` and `App.getVariable` functions can only interact with **App Variables**, not Action Schema variables directly.
 Therefore, you must create App Variables to serve as an intermediary.

 1. In the UiPath Apps designer, go to the **Variables** section.
-2. Create a new **App variable** for each variable you want to pass in or out.
-This must match the field names exactly that you passed into the cursor prompt for the fields.
+2. Create a new **App variable** for each variable you want to pass in or out. ***This must match the field names exactly that you passed into the cursor prompt for the fields.
+MATCH THE FIELDS EXACTLY***
 3. If you don't know what the fields are, search in the javascript for where the setVariable function is used.
 <img width="885" height="1479" alt="image" src="https://github.com/user-attachments/assets/7bee2772-c26b-4edc-bd8d-ea1f6953b2f1" />